Itching of the anus and the skin around the anus (perianal skin) is called anal itching or pruritus ani.

 The most common causes of anal itching are

 Most often, doctors do not identify a specific disorder as the cause of anal itching, and the itching goes away without treatment after a period of time.
 Many of the other cases of anal itching are due to hygiene issues.
-Only a very few cases are caused by a specific disorder (Table 1: Anal and Rectal Disorders: Causes and Features of Anal Itching), such as pinworms or a fungal infection.
-Of the specific causes, only inflammatory bowel disease or anal cancer (rare causes) is considered serious.
+Only a very few cases are caused by a specific disorder (see Causes and Features of Anal Itching), such as pinworms or a fungal infection.
+Of the specific causes, only inflammatory bowel disease and anal cancer (rare causes) are considered serious.

 Once anal itching starts, an itch-scratch-itch cycle can begin, in which scratching causes more itching.
 Often, people scratch and rub the itchy area so much that they scrape the skin open.
 The scrapes sometimes become infected, which causes yet more itching.
 Also, people sometimes become allergic to the ointments or other treatments they use for the itching.

 Not every episode of anal itching requires immediate evaluation by a doctor.
 The following information can help people decide whether a doctor's evaluation is needed and help them know what to expect during the evaluation.